cfelton/rhea/README.md

 dependent on the myhdl package.
 The myhdl package can be retrieved from http://www.myhdl.org.

-This repo is a mirror, more stable releases are sync'd on github.
+This repo is a mirror (stable snapshots are sync'd on github).
 Feel free to pull-request to this repo.
-The more active developed version can be accessed here: https://bitbucket.org/cfelton/minnesota
+The version actively being developed can be accessed here: https://bitbucket.org/cfelton/minnesota

 The examples have an additional dependency, the myhdl_tools package.
 This package is used to manage different development boards and to